Josh Allen throws 4 TD passes and the Bills roll to a 47-10 win over the unraveling Jaguars

 Allen went 22 of 28 for 247 yards in the first 30 minutes alone, with completions to nine receivers.
 He only attempted two passes after halftime, finishing 23 of 30 for 263 yards before Mitchell Trubisky relieved him.

+“Freak of nature, all those things,” Shakir said of Allen, whose 230 touchdowns (passing, rushing and receiving) are one short of matching Patrick Mahomes for most by a player in his first seven NFL seasons.

-Buffalo’s defense, meanwhile, limited the Jaguars to 70 yards, five first downs and a field goal in five first-half possessions.
+Buffalo’s defense limited Jacksonville to 70 yards, five first downs and a field goal in five first-half possessions.
 The game was essentially over when Allen completed a 16-yard TD pass to Johnson 19 seconds before halftime.

 Safety Damar Hamlin contributed to the rout with his first career interception.
 He easily picked off Lawrence’s overthrown pass intended for rookie Brian Thomas Jr. Five plays later, Allen completed a 27-yard TD pass to Shakir, who caught the ball at the 22 and broke two tackles running up the right sideline for the score.